ariellinyy/Getting_And_Cleaning_Data/README.md

 #####run_analysis.r
 * `The acutal code for getting and cleaning the data, and then generating tinydata.txt`
 * `The main 5 steps for this code does are:`
-   * 1. `Merges the training and the test sets to create one data set.`
+   * `Merges the training and the test sets to create one data set.`
-   * 2. `Extracts only the measurements on the mean and standard deviation for each measurement.`
+   * `Extracts only the measurements on the mean and standard deviation for each measurement.`
-   * 3. `Uses descriptive activity names to name the activities in the data set.`
+   * `Uses descriptive activity names to name the activities in the data set.`
-   * 4. `Appropriately labels the data set with descriptive variable names.`
+   * `Appropriately labels the data set with descriptive variable names.`
-   * 5. `From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.`
+   * `From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.`

-`Note that you need set up your work directory ("setwd()") to the folder where your data is located before running this code.`
+_`Note that you need set up your work directory ("setwd()") to the folder where your data is located before running this code.`_